St. Petersburg Alimony Attorney

-Emerson Law encourages negotiation or mediation to resolve any alimony dispute if possible.
+Emerson & Valentine, P.A. encourages negotiation or mediation to resolve any alimony dispute if possible.
 Should other efforts to reach an agreement break down, however, our dedicated alimony lawyers are always prepared to litigate skillfully and assertively to protect our clients’ interests.

 Some basic considerations regarding alimony in Florida include:

 - An alimony plan can be created by the parties involved or ordered by a judge, and it may include monthly payments, a lump sum of money, other property or all of these;

 - The factors used in determining alimony/spousal maintenance include the length of the marriage, financial resources of both parties, ages and health, past contributions to the marriage and many more; and